zannloo/tp/docs/UserGuide.md

 <box type="tip">

-If you are at the directory `~/grp-001` and would like take a quick look of the tasks allocated to student `0010Y` (`0010Y` is within `grp-001`),
+If you are at the directory `~/grp-001` and would like take a quick look of the tasks allocated to student with StudentId `0010Y`
+(`0010Y` is within `grp-001`),
-- `cat 0010Y` will return all the tasks allocated to student of StudentId, `0010Y`.
+- `cat 0010Y` will return all the tasks allocated to student with StudentId `0010Y`.

 </box>